-Exposures to underwriting risks increased over the reporting period in line with business volumes and due to the extension of contract boundaries on its personal accident business.
-Going forward, exposure to underwriting risks is expected to increase further as the Undertaking continues to focus on sales of protection business.
+Exposures to underwriting risks decreased over the reporting period due to higher interest rates and changes in the mix of business.
+Going forward, exposure to underwriting risks is expected to increase as the Undertaking continues to focus on sales of protection business.